Dicke State Generation and Extreme Spin Squeezing via Rapid Adiabatic Passage

-At the top of Fig.~\ref{fig:to_m=0}, we show a Wigner representation~\cite{DowlingPRA1994} of the system state on the generalized Bloch sphere at selected times.
-There are fringes indicating the atomic coherence.
-Note that there is a reduced variance in the $z$-direction at final time.
+At the top of Fig.~\ref{fig:to_m=0}, we show a Wigner representation~\cite{DowlingPRA1994, KoczorPRA2020} (see Supplementary Material) of the system state on the generalized Bloch sphere at selected times.
+There are fringes indicating atomic coherence.
+Note that there is a reduced variance in the $z$-direction at the final time.
 In fact, the variance $\Delta \Op{S}_z^2$ is zero for any Dicke state, including the $\ket{N/2,0}$ state.
 However, there is no clear orientation of the total spin, the state is symmetric in the $x-y$ plane, and the mean spin components $\braket{\Op{S}_{x,y,z}}$ of the state are zero.
-Therefore, the standard Ramsey interferometry with this state has zero contrast.
-However, it is possible to design another measurement scheme that can utilize the full quantum advantage of the Dicke state $\ket{N/2,0}$~\cite{KaubrueggerPRX2021,Kaubruegger2023}.
+Therefore, standard Ramsey interferometry with this state has zero contrast.
+However, it is possible to design another measurement scheme that can utilize the full quantum advantage of the Dicke state $\ket{N/2,0}$ {using a twist-and-turn strategy to decode the phase imprinted in the quantum state after free evolution} as in ~\cite{KaubrueggerPRX2021,Kaubruegger2023}.